-55 portfolio companies were within scope of the Guidelines in 2018 (2018: 55).
-Of this number, four portfolio companies have not complied with any of the three components of the Guidelines this year (enhanced annual report disclosures and preparation of a mid-year update, the publications of these reports, and the provision of data to EY):
+64 portfolio companies were within the scope of the Guidelines in 2021 (2020: 61).
+Of this number, six portfolio companies have not complied with any of the three components of the Guidelines this year (enhanced annual report disclosures and preparation of a mid-year update, the publications of these reports, and the provision of data to EY):

-- Advanced (owned by Vista Equity Partners) the PERG remains unable to engage with the owners to date. - London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management) - the company continues to not comply, with no single owner having a controlling stake in the company. - PureGym (owned by Leonard Green & Partners) the PERG has been unable to engage with its owner to date. - Punch Taverns (owned by Patron Capital) the PERG has been unable to engage with its owner to date.
+- Energy Assets Group (owned by Asterion Industrial Partners) the PERG was unable to engage with its owner in 2021. - Global Risk Partners (owned by Searchlight Capital Partners) the PERG was unable to engage with its owner in 2021. - London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management) the company continues to not comply, with no single owner having a controlling stake in the company. - Pizza Express (owned by Bain Capital Credit, Cyrus Capital Partners and other investors that were previously senior bondholders) the company has chosen not to comply with the Guidelines this year.
+It has previously complied. - PureGym (owned by Leonard Green & Partners) the PERG has been unable to engage with its owner to date. - Punch Taverns (owned by Patron Capital) the PERG has been unable to engage with its owner to date.